What Do You Take With You In Your Trail Pack?

 Ride With A Cell Phone

-No matter where I am riding I will always have, at a minimum, a fully charged cell phone in my trail pack.
+No matter where I am riding, I will always have, at a minimum, a fully charged cell phone in my trail pack.
 I take a pre-paid flip phone I bought at Walmart for $15.
-The phone is not activated, but if the phone has reception I can call 911.
+The phone is not activated, but if the phone has reception, I can call 911.

 Emergency Signals

 Signal Flares: If you find yourself stranded at night, signal smoke won’t do any good, so I also have a four-pack of aerial flares in my trail pack.
-These flares shoot up 450 feet into the air, burn for 7 seconds, and burn at 16,000 candelas.
+These flares shoot 450 feet into the air, burn for 7 seconds, and burn at 16,000 candelas.
 If anyone is outside and one of these goes off, it’s tough to miss.

-Side Note: Do NOT play with emergency flares or smoke, I set off an emergency smoke flare when I was a kid and the sheriff and EMS didn’t appreciate the false alarm.
+Side Note: Do NOT play with emergency flares or Smoke.
+I set off an emergency smoke flare when I was a kid, and the sheriff and EMS didn’t appreciate the false alarm.
 If I were older, I would have received a considerable fine.

 First Aid On The Trails